Not in NC, SC or VA? Don't worry, we love to travel. Click here.

 What happens if you (the client) cancels?

-The deposit is non-refundable and if you cancel within 60 days of the event, you would owe us the balance.
+The deposit is non-refundable and if you cancel within 60 days of the event, you would still be responsible for the balance.

 Do you use a contract?